goblinhanyikan/DubberTool/README.md

 A local-first, browser-based voiceover and dubbing bench.
 Drop in a video, record new dialogue over any part of it, and export a dubbed version — all inside a single HTML file, nothing installed, nothing uploaded to a server.
 DISCLAIMER: This is a Vibe-Coded Application.
 If you are avoiding AI generated softwares for any reason, you deserve to know.
+To access the app online, you can visit https://goblinhanyikan.github.io/DubberTool/

 ---